 The Second World War saw strange activities in the area of the north pond.
 A large house called "The Grove" in its own grounds (now Grove Park) was used as a depot by the Royal Army Service Corps who, together with the Home Guard, used part of the Brickcroft for training.
 They had a rifle range and grenade throwing area at the east side of what is now the North Pond.

-In the 1950s the brickworks was sold by Thomas Ward & Co. to the Bentley Brickworks Company, who continued to make bricks into the 1960's.
+In the 1950s the brickworks was sold by Thomas Ward and Co. to the Bentley Brickworks Company, who continued to make bricks into the 1960's.
 Production finally ceased at about the same time as the railway closed in 1964 as part of the nationwide closure of railways under the Beeching plans.

 In 1975 the site was surveyed for plants and animals and types of habitats.
 A comment of one of the surveyors was "that I feel very strongly that it should be preserved as a Conservation area".
 The information gained from these surveys, together with the wishes of the local people to protect the site, led to the Department of the Environment proposing the formation of a nature reserve in 1977.